bitcoincashalex/gabriola-connects-live/README.md

 Living on Gabriola Island is wonderful, but staying informed about community events, local services, and island news can be challenging.
 Information gets scattered across different websites, social media groups, bulletin boards, and word-of-mouth.

-We experienced this firsthand and decided to do something about it.
-Gabriola Connects brings everything together in one easy-to-use place, making it simple to:
+We experienced this firsthand and decided to do something about it. **Gabriola Connects' goal is to bring everything together** in one easy-to-use place, making it simple to:

 - **Discover** what's happening on the island
 - **Connect** with your neighbors